TIMELINE-NMC Health's expansion and ailments

 NMC is promoted to the blue chip FTSE 100 index.

-NMC raises $2 billion for general corporate purposes and for the refinancing of existing debt, sources say here
+NMC raises $2 billion for general corporate purposes and for refinancing existing debt, sources say here

 October